FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 New alerts are queued.
 Drupal Queue is used.
 Because processing of them takes considerable time.
 Might be 1-2minutes per queue item.

-Queue processing distributing alert references to users who have signed up for them.
+Queue processing distributes alert references to users who have signed up for them.

 ## Sending out SMS and Email